 The Home Media Gallery lets you display a list of the titles, tracks or files recorded on the disc.
 The discs that can be played from the Home Media Gallery are as shown below (see also page 8).

 - BD-R/-RE discs

-- DVDs recorded in VR format
+- DVD-R/-RW (VR format) discs

 - Audio CDs (CD-DAs and DTS-CDs)

-- DVDs/CDs on which only data files of video, image or audio files, etc. are recorded
+- DVDs/CDs on which only data files of image or audio files, etc. are recorded

 Playing discs